pranavsubedi12/NP-Project/README.md

 - Type your guess and hit enter.

-- If you’re correct, all players are notified and the next round starts.
+- If you’re correct, all players are notified that you have already guessed the correct word.

 ## Gameplay Flow

-- Game has 5 rounds.
+- Game has only 1 round.

-- Each round:

 - A random 5-letter English word is selected and scrambled.

 - All clients see the same scrambled word.

-  - The first client to guess correctly wins that round.
+- The first client to guess correctly wins the game.

-  - Others are notified if they guess too late.
+- Others are notified if they guess too late or incorrect.

-- After 5 rounds, the overall winner is announced based on number of wins.

 ## Graceful Shutdown
 - Use Ctrl+C to close the server or client safely.